bugzpodder/pysandbox/docs/src/content/docs/guides/comparison.md

 ## Pyodide

 PySandbox uses [Pyodide](https://github.com/pyodide/pyodide) under the hood.
-If you are running python code on the main thread, you may enjoy the flexibility of loading Pyodide directly.
-On the other hand, PySandbox provides a handy `display` utility for showing pyplots and managing other iPython _repr_\*\*\*\* outputs.
+If you are running python code on the main thread, it's fairly simple to bootstrap Pyodide directly in your code.
+On the other hand, PySandbox will provide additional utilities like `display` for showing pyplots and managing other [IPython](https://ipython.readthedocs.io/en/stable/config/integrating.html) outputs.

-Pyodide also doesn't provide web worker support out of the box.
-If you site is [crossOriginIsolated](https://web.dev/coop-coep/), PySandbox would be able to run the python code in a web worker out of the box.
+Pyodide does not setup web workers out of the box.
+If you site is [crossOriginIsolated](https://web.dev/coop-coep/), PySandbox can be easily configured to execute python code in a web worker.

 ## PyScript

-[PyScript](https://pyscript.net/) is great for quickly configuring a single html page to run python code.
-However if you are using a JS web-framework (such as React) to build your web application, PySandbox will be able to provide finer grained control via its Javascript based API.
+[PyScript](https://pyscript.net/) is great for configuring a single html page to run python code.
+However if you are using a JS web-framework (e.g. a React-based framework) to build your web application, PySandbox can provide finer-grained control from its API.